 In 1963, two years after marrying, the couple moved to California and opened the Golden West Financial Corporation, a risk-averse residential mortgage portfolio lender that they would operate until 2006.
 With their new holding company, the Sandlers were able to secure bank loans plus additional funds from Marion’s family to purchase, for $3.8 million, the Oakland-based Golden West Savings and Loan, which had assets of $38 million.

-In 1988 the Sandlers established the Sandler Family Supporting Foundation (SFSF), whose assets, by 2002, totaled $71,894,602.
-In its first 15 years of operation, SFSF gave tens of millions of dollars to the ACLU and Human Rights Watch.
-By 2000, the Sanders had become philanthropic allies of George Soros.
-Together with Soros, they funded MoveOn.org and helped to establish and finance (with $37,224,000 from 2004-15) the Center for American Progress, on whose board of directors Marion served.
+In 1988 the Sandlers established the Sandler Family Supporting Foundation (SFSF) to fund a wide variety of leftist groups and causes.
+For example, during its first 15 years of operation, SFSF gave tens of millions of dollars to the ACLU and Human Rights Watch.
+By 2000, the Sanders had become philanthropic allies of George Soros, with whom they funded MoveOn.org and helped to establish and finance (with $37,224,000 from 2004-15) the Center for American Progress, on whose board of directors Marion served.
 In 2004, along with Soros and Peter Lewis, the Sandlers created America Votes in order to bolster Democratic get-out-the-vote drives during that year’s election season.
-In 2006, the Sandlers also founded and financed Pro Publica, an investigative journalism outfit.
+In 2006, the Sandlers spent $30 million to found and finance Pro Publica, an investigative journalism outfit.
 Mr. Sandler went on to serve as chairman of ProPublica until 2016, and his family foundation gave the organization approximately $27 million between 2009 and 2015.

 In November 2007, The Los Angeles Times quoted Mr. Sandler stating: “I am deeply opposed to wealthy people who exploit the poor, powerful people who prey on the weak, and government representatives who betray the trust of the people they supposedly represent.”
 This, Sandler explained, was what motivated him to pursue his philanthropic endeavors: “It starts with outrage.
 You go a little crazy when power takes advantage of those without power.
 It could be political corruption….”